 The purpose of this Compensation Discussion and Analysis is to provide information about the Corporation's executive compensation objectives and process and to discuss compensation relating to each person who acted as President and Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") and the three most highly-compensated executive officers of the Corporation (or three most highly-compensated individuals acting in a similar capacity), other than the CEO and the CFO, whose total compensation was more than \$150,000 in the Corporation's last fiscal year (each a "NEO" and collectively the "NEOs").
-For the fiscal year ended December 31, 2014, the Corporation's NEOs are Jacques L'Ecuyer, President and CEO, Richard Perron, CFO (and David Langlois, former CFO), Nicholas Audet, Chief Commercial Officer ("CCO"), Bertrand Lessard, Chief Operating Officer ("COO") and Pascal Coursol, Vice President, Business Development and R&D ("VP").
+For the fiscal year ended December 31, 2018, the Corporation's NEOs are Arjang J. (AJ) Roshan, President and CEO, Richard Perron, CFO, Nicholas Audet, Executive Vice President, Electronic Materials ("EVP-EM"), Paul Tancell, Executive Vice President, Eco-Friendly Materials ("EVP-EFM") and Pascal Coursol, Vice President, Recycling, Refining and Corporate R&D ("VP").